DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-07-defining-our-problem-statements.md

 3. school placements market
 4. scalability and standardisation

-We translated these into problem statements to give our team and stakeholders clarity and focus.
+We translated these four areas into problem statements to give our team and stakeholders clarity and focus.

 ## 1. Problems with reporting data

 DfE needs a data reporting service to help share data between School Centred Initial Teacher Training (SCITTs), Higher Education Institutions (HEIs), and the DfE.

-We aren't currently sharing data, so we don't have the complete picture and can't intervene when help is needed.
+We aren't sharing data, so we don't have the complete picture of school placement activity and can't intervene when help is needed.

 **How might we** create a data reporting service so stakeholders can report complete placement data using standardised and easily accessible platforms?